hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="totpwritekey"></a>
 # **TOTPWriteKey**
-> void TOTPWriteKey (string name, TOTPWriteKeyRequest tOTPWriteKeyRequest, string totpMountPath = null)
+> void TOTPWriteKey (TOTPWriteKeyRequest tOTPWriteKeyRequest, string name, string totpMountPath = "totp", TimeSpan? wrapTTL = null)

 Manage the keys that can be created with this backend.